 Colorado Coalition for the Homeless

 If you are a homeless service provider or health care provider seeking to refer a candidate to the Ft.
-Lyon program, please contact Cindy Nichols at (719) 662-1162 or by email at firstname.lastname@example.org.
+Lyon program, please contact our Referral Liaison at email@example.com or (719) 662-1162.

 If you are homeless and would like to enroll in the Ft.
 Lyon program, please consult with your case manager, homeless service provider, or health care provider about a referral to the program.

 JULY 2017–JUNE 2018 ANNUAL REPORT

 The Fort Lyon Supportive Residential Community provides transitional housing and support services to people experiencing or at-risk of homelessness from across Colorado, with a priority on serving veterans.
 Situated on 552 acres in the Lower Arkansas Valley, the Fort Lyon program is a state-wide collaborative led by the Colorado Coalition for the Homeless, Bent County, and the Colorado Department of Local Affairs.